ionic-team/ionic-docs/versioned_docs/version-v5/react/your-first-app.md

 ---
 title: 'React Apps | Build Your First Ionic Framework React Application'
 description: Build your first Ionic React App.
-With one codebase, you can build an Ionic Framework application for any platform using just HTML, CSS, and JavaScript.
+With one codebase, you can build an Ionic Framework application for any platform using only HTML, CSS, and JavaScript.
 sidebar_label: Build Your First App
 ---

 # Your First Ionic App: React

-The great thing about Ionic is that with one codebase, you can build for any platform using just HTML, CSS, and JavaScript.
-Follow along as we learn the fundamentals of Ionic app development by creating a realistic app step by step.
+With Ionic, you can create applications for any platform using only HTML, CSS, and JavaScript while maintaining a single codebase.
+Follow along as we build a realistic app step by step while learning the foundations of Ionic app development.

 Here’s the finished app running on all 3 platforms: